Skip to content

 Fully Funded Opportunity

-No participation fee and snacks/coffees are included.
+No participation fee and snacks/coffee are included.
 The only expense is the optional seaside excursion (€150)

 Attending the summer school in Ljubljana, Slovenia, offers a unique chance to immerse yourself in cutting-edge topics that intersect AI, blockchain, and trusted data ecosystems, all within a vibrant academic setting.
 It provides an excellent environment for deepening your knowledge, connecting with international peers, and exploring innovative solutions for ethical and transparent data-driven technologies in this dynamic European capital.